sachincsheth/azure-content/articles/data-lake-store/data-lake-store-copy-data-azure-storage-blob.md

 ## Considerations for using AdlCopy

-* AdlCopy does not support copying data from sources that have more than 1000 files and folders collectively.
-An alternate approach would be to distribute the files/folders into different sub-folders and use the path to those sub-folders as the source instead.
+* AdlCopy, as of version 1.0.4, supports copying data from sources that have more than 1000's of files and folders collectively.
+If there are still any issues, an alternate approach would be to distribute the files/folders into different sub-folders and use the path to those sub-folders as the source instead.

 ## Next steps